Skip to main content

 2. Follow-through from Ivory Coast and Ghana pricing headlines

-3. Whether the consensus path continues lifting, or whether spot stalls back toward the more bearish model read
+3. Whether the consensus path continues lifting, or whether spot stalls back toward the weaker model read

 4. Relative performance in confectionery and consumer-staples names sensitive to cocoa costs